DendrouLab/panpipes/docs/install.md

 ```
 The extra `[spatial]` includes squidpy, cell2location, and tangram-sc packages.

-#### 2. Nightly versions of panpipes
+##### Nightly versions of panpipes

-If you prefer to use the most recent dev version, install from Github
+If you prefer to use the most recent dev version, install panpipes from Github:

 ```bash
 git clone https://github.com/DendrouLab/panpipes